tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 If this condition is met, at least one Test on `dr` could not be completed because some external prerequisite was not met, such as an unavailable external authority or service.
 Therefore, the process of generating the `Data Quality Report` for `dr` may need to be run again at a future time when the external resource is available.

+### 4.5 Relationship between the mathematical formalization and the ontology (non-normative)

+The mathematical formalization is a coarser model than the OWL ontology.
+* The mathematical formalization does not model the mediating individuals `bdqffdq:DataQualityMethod` (and its subclasses `ValidationMethod`, `IssueMethod`, `MeasurementMethod`, `AmendmentMethod`), `bdqffdq:Implementation`, or `bdqffdq:Argument`.
+* The primitive associational relations introduced in Section 4.2.1 (e.g., `rel_VM`, `rel_ISM`, `rel_MM`, `rel_AMM`, `rel_I`, `rel_MC`) are projections of the ontology's object-property chains onto pairs of endpoint domains.
+  * e.g., `rel_VM ⊆ VA × S` projects the chain `Validation ← bdqffdq:forValidation – ValidationMethod – bdqffdq:hasSpecification → Specification`,
+  * and `rel_I ⊆ S × M` projects `Specification ← bdqffdq:usesSpecification – Implementation – bdqffdq:implementedBy → Mechanism`).
+* These projections preserve the associations needed for the set-builder expressions in Section 4.4 but discard the identity of the mediating `Method`, `Implementation`, and `Argument` individuals, as well as parameter-binding information carried by `Argument` (`bdqffdq:hasParameter`, `bdqffdq:hasArgumentValue`).
+Consumers requiring those identities (for example, to distinguish two `Implementations` of the same `Specification`, or to recover the actual argument values bound to a `Specification` in a particular run) should query the ontology directly rather than relying on the projected relations.

 ## 5 Term index (non-normative)